-The three FEPTs carried out the utterances of begging with 4 utterances or 6%
+The three FEPTs carried out the utterances of begging with 4 utterances or 6% of the data.
+This utterance was carried out by FEPT by adding the word please at the end or the beginning of the utterance with the aim that students would follow what FEPT said.

-FEPT said.
 The following is an example: